Brief

 Colours

-This is was undoubtedly one of the most complex projects that I worked on – with so many factors and complications of how people undertake a task and have to communicate with several different companies and people.
-However, it taught me a lot about how to go about dealing with data/information heavy projects.
-It made realise that as a designer I had to over and beyond my job spec to get project with great UI and UX but kept to a design system that would beyond question have a long-lasting effect on the rest of the system.
+This was undoubtedly one of the most complex projects that I worked on – with so many factors and complications of how people undertake a task and have to communicate with several different companies and people.
+However, it taught me a lot about how to go about dealing with data/information-heavy projects.
+It made me realise that as a designer I had to over and beyond my job spec to get projects with great UI and UX but kept to a design system that would beyond question have a long-lasting effect on the rest of the system.

 As of writing this case study, RI3K was successfully sold to a financial company in Qatar.